jpsheehan/react-component-container-switcher/README.md

 ## Features

 Pressing `Ctrl+Shift+P` and then begin typing `RCCS: Switch to associated component/container` which will allow you to switch between components and containers.
 ALternatively, pressing `Alt+C` will also switch between the two.
+If the other file doesn't exist you will be prompted to create it.

+A button on the status bar allows you to see the kind of file currently open and allows you to switch to the other kind by clicking.

+You can configure this extension always open the different file types in diffent parts of the screen.

 ## Requirements